Outstanding Waters

 Streams with exceptional water quality are becoming increasingly rare.
 As we move into a future of climate uncertainty and increased development pressure, it will become more and more important that we protect the high-quality water that still exists in our State.

-During the summer of 2022, and thanks to local advocates, the WQCC designated over 520 miles of Western Colorado’s most high value waterways, protecting habitat for native trout, clean water for recreation, and drinking water for mountain towns.
+During the summer of 2022, and thanks to local advocates, the State Water Quality Control Commission (WQCC) designated over 520 miles of Western Colorado’s most high value waterways, protecting habitat for native trout, clean water for recreation, and drinking water for mountain towns.
 Now, we are working to protect more of Colorado’s most high-quality waters.
-A coalition of groups has begun the important work of identifying potential candidate streams in the Colorado, Eagle, Yampa, and Roaring Fork river basins.
-We are collecting critical water quality data, documenting natural resource values, and contacting interested parties as we continue to work towards protecting more of Colorado’s high-quality waters.
+A coalition of groups has begun the important work of identifying and evaluating potential candidate streams in the Upper and Lower Colorado, Eagle, Yampa, and Roaring Fork river basins.
+We have collected critical water quality data, documented natural resource values, and contacted interested parties as we continue to work towards protecting more of Colorado’s high-quality waters.